RottenKiwi/Panorama-Swap-INK-SC/README.md

 4. trading_pair_psp22 - this contract is used in deploying PSP22/PSP22 trading pairs and pools.

-4. vesting_contract - this contract contains all the logic for the vesting program.
+4. vesting_contract - this smart contract contains all the logic for the vesting program.

-5. airdrop_contract - this contract contains all the logic for the airdrop event.
+5. airdrop_contract - this smart contract contains all the logic for the airdrop event.

-6. airdrop_contract - this contract contains all the logic for the staking program.
+6. airdrop_contract - this smart contract contains all the logic for the staking program.